VictorWest/weather-app/README.md

+# Weather Project
+This project enables you to view the current weather forcast for your location, per hour, as well as for the next 5 days

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.